Safeguarding Children is Everybody's Responsibility

 Supporting children’s emotional needs

-The Worry Box is used to support children with any problems they may identify.
+The Worry Box / Monster is used to support children with any problems they may identify.
 Children post worries in the box and these will be addressed by the Pupil Support Mentor.
 Children understand that in most cases the discussion remains private, but where the adult is concerned for their safety, the discussion will be reported to the Headteacher.

 Our Pupil Support Mentor is ELSA trained and delivers bespoke programmes to children with emotional needs.